-Since 2007, the annual RCE Saskatchewan Education for Sustainable Development Recognition Event has honoured local individuals, groups and organizations that have made innovative achievements in education that builds capacity for sustainable development in Saskatchewan and that now help contribute to the 17 UN Sustainable Development Goals (2015-2030).
+Since 2007, the annual RCE Saskatchewan Education for Sustainable Development Recognition Event has honoured local individuals, groups and organizations that have made innovative achievements in education that builds capacity for sustainable development in Saskatchewan and that help contribute to the 17 UN Sustainable Development Goals (2015-2030).
+Held in a different community each year, the event shines a spotlight on projects from across the province.

-The event is held in a different community each year to bring a spotlight to local projects in regions across the province.
-We are pleased to announce that this year’s event will take place on Wednesday, May 8, 2019, at the Hannin Creek Education and Applied Research Centre on the shores of Candle Lake.
-The Centre is a partnership of Saskatchewan Polytechnic and the Saskatchewan Wildlife Federation.
-It is the only boreal forest field station in Saskatchewan.
+With the theme Sustainable Partnerships: Nurturing the Next Generation of Land Stewards, this year’s event will take place on Wednesday, May 8, 2019, at the Hannin Creek Education and Applied Research Centre on the shores of Candle Lake.
+Saskatchewan's only boreal field station, the Centre is a partnership of Saskatchewan Polytechnic and the Saskatchewan Wildlife Federation.

 Please consider joining us this year at the Hannin Creek Education and Applied Research Centre.
 In early May the campus will be beautiful and, as always, we expect the Recognition Event to be an inspiring and hope-filled event.

 Award recipients can attend the event at no cost.
 For others wishing participate, the cost is $25.00 to cover the cost of meals and refreshments.
 For anyone wishing to stay at the camp the night before the event, modest accomodations at a reasonable cost can be arranged.
 If you wish to make arrangements to attend, please contact the event coordinator at email@example.com.

 Applications for this year's recognition event are now being accepted.
 Please follow the links to the Application Guide and the Application Form.
 Completed applications must be emailed to firstname.lastname@example.org before March 31, 2019.

 Applications will be reviewed in early April and decisions regardiwill be shared with applicants by the third week of April.